Greg Locke: Early life

 Locke was born in Donelson Hospital in Nashville, Tennessee, in 1976.
-According to Locke, his father was imprisoned during Locke's early life, and his mother remarried when he was 5.
+According to Locke, his father was imprisoned during his early childhood, and his mother remarried when he was five.
 Locke subsequently had a turbulent relationship with his stepfather.

-Locke states that following multiple arrests, he was sent to a children's home at the age of 15, where he converted to Christianity.
+Following multiple arrests as a juvenile, Locke was sent to a children's home in Murfreesboro, Tennessee, at the age of 15, where he converted to Christianity.
+As a teenager, he preached on a local radio station.

 Career

+Founding of Global Vision Bible Church

-Locke founded Global Vision Baptist Church in 2006.
-In 2011, the church officially split from the Independent Baptist movement and changed its name to Global Vision Bible Church.
+Locke founded Global Vision Baptist Church in Lebanon, Tennessee, in 2006.
+In 2011, the church officially separated from the Independent Baptist movement and changed its name to Global Vision Bible Church.
+Locke has been described as having a "flair for the theatrical," which included a four-day stint in a scissor lift to solicit donations for homeless people, and releasing a rap song under the name "Rev Rymz" to raise awareness of child trafficking.

-In 2016, Greg Locke posted a Facebook video in which he criticized changes to Target's bathroom policy.
-As of April 2022, Locke's social media audience numbers in the millions.
+Social media and political controversy

+Locke began posting videos on social media, finding that, by his own account, "the controversial stuff really drove traffic."
+His first viral video was an angry response to the 2015 Supreme Court decision legalizing same-sex marriage.
+In 2016, he posted a Facebook video criticizing changes to Target's bathroom policy.
+Locke cultivated the image of an "old-school, over-the-top pastor with a country twang," with such stunts as fastening a bible to a baseball bat and demolishing a pink dollhouse onstage.

+In 2016, Locke co-founded Locke Media with former journalist Wayne Caparas, whom he met at a Las Vegas get-out-the-vote event.

+During the COVID-19 pandemic, Locke kept his church open and publicly claimed that the pandemic was a hoax.
+He stated that those who wore masks to church services would be asked to leave, and discouraged vaccination among his congregation.
+His sermons during this period incorporated QAnon conspiracy theories and claims of an "unholy plot" by political figures against Christians.
+He also promoted the "Stop the Steal" campaign following the 2020 United States presidential election.

+Locke was present during the January 6, 2021, attack on the United States Capitol, having encouraged his congregation to travel to Washington, D.C.
+He was scheduled to speak before Donald Trump at the Ellipse but did not ultimately do so; he did deliver sermons at Freedom Plaza on January 5 and near the Capitol steps during the riot.
+Afterward, Locke condemned the violence but maintained, without evidence, that it had been instigated by antifa agitators.

 In September 2021, Locke was permanently suspended from Twitter; his account was later reinstated.

-Locke kept his church open through outbreaks of COVID-19, and claimed that it was a "fake pandemic".
-He said that those who wore masks to his church would be asked to leave, and discouraged vaccination among his congregation.

-Locke was present during the January 6 attack on the Capitol.
-He encouraged his congregation to travel to Washington, D.C., and was scheduled to speak before Trump at the Ellipse.
-Locke did not end up speaking at said event, but he did deliver sermons at the Freedom Plaza on January 5 and near the Capitol steps during the riot.
-Afterward, Locke condemned the violence but maintained, without evidence, that it had been instigated by antifa agitators.

-Locke has been a speaker at several stops on the pro-Trump ReAwaken America Tour, which features conspiracy theories about vaccines and the 2020 presidential election.
+As of April 2022, Locke's combined social media following numbered in the millions.
+Locke has been a speaker at multiple stops on the pro-Trump ReAwaken America Tour, which promotes conspiracy theories about vaccines and the 2020 presidential election.